Animalia

 Arctic gray wolf

 Wolves are the largest members of the canid family.
-This is the species from which our pet dogs were domesticated.
+This is the species from which our domesticated dogs share a common ancestor with.
 Wolves were once the most widely distributed, wild terrestrial mammals.
 They inhabited most of the available land in the northern hemisphere.
 Due to the destruction of their habitat and persecution by humans, they now occupy only about two-thirds of their former range worldwide, and only about 5-8 percent of the contiguous 48 United States.

 Wolves can be found in a variety of climates and habitats.
 These habitat variations are sometimes seen in the type of morphology, or physical characteristics, seen in gray wolves living in different geographical areas.
 These differences sometimes differentiate types, or subspecies, of gray wolves around the world.